pip-services/pip-services-docs/content/en/conceptual/configuration/config_file_syntax/_index.md

 parametern: valueN
 ```

-Where the configuration parameters depend on the component considered, and can be obtained from the component’s Configuration parameters section available in the reference manual.
+Where the configuration parameters depend on the component considered, and can be obtained from the component's Configuration parameters section available in the reference manual.

 <img src="figure1.png" alt="figure 1" style="width:100%">